Dawn Hudson

 Dawn Hudson (born January 4, 1956) is an American film industry executive.
-She notably served as chief executive officer (CEO) of the Academy of Motion Picture Arts and Sciences from 2011 to 2022.
+She w as chief executive officer (CEO) of the Academy of Motion Picture Arts and Sciences from 2011 to 2022.
 Earlier in her career, she was executive director of Film Independent.

 Early life and education

 Dawn Hudson was born in 1956 in Hot Springs, Arkansas.
 She graduated from Hot Springs High School in 1973.
 She went on to attend Harvard University, where she studied government.

 She attended graduate school at Washington University in St. Louis and the Grenoble Institute of Political Studies in Grenoble, France.
 She has an M.F.A. in Creative Writing from Antioch University Los Angeles.

 Career

-Early in her career, Hudson served as the editor-in-chief of St. Louis magazine, acted in several film and television roles, and was a freelance writer.
+Early in her career, Hudson was the editor-in-chief of St. Louis magazine, acted in several film and television roles, and was a freelance writer.
 She left St. Louis in 1989 to move to Los Angeles.

 Film Independent (1991-2011)

-Hudson served as the executive director of Film Independent for twenty years, which she helped to build from a small non-profit to a widely respected viable arts institution.
+Hudson was the executive director of Film Independent for twenty years, which she helped to build from a small non-profit to a widely respected viable arts institution.
 Under her leadership, Film Independent developed a sustaining program of workshops for independent filmmakers from all backgrounds.
 She also helped expand the organization's membership, produced the Spirit Awards, and the Los Angeles Film Festival.